ArtFire Help Center

 When you make sections, think about the most meaningful distinctions between the types of items you plan to sell.
 Don't worry about setting anything in stone; you can come back and update or edit your sections in the future.
 Your Edit options include adding, editing, showing or removing a section; these options are not seen by your customers.
 If you do not see your sections, you may need to visit the Studio tab under Sections to set your sections to "Show."

 Creating Shop Sections

 To create a new section, press the "Add New +" link.
 This opens a text field for you to type in your sections' name.
-Once you've finished typing in the name, press the green check mark to save the new section or the gray "x" to cancel.
+Once you've finished typing in the name, press the green check mark to save the new section.

 Editing and Deleting Sections

 Prices for shipping can vary a lot depending on what you're shipping and where you're shipping it to.
-First-hand experience is the most valuable source of information when it comes to estimating shipping rates.
 If you've never shipped packages to other parts of the country (or world) you may need to look into the posted rates for the carriers you plan to use or ask for advice from our community of sellers.

-Once you have an idea of what shipping will generally cost, you can decide exactly how you'll handle shipping; there are a handful of popular styles:
+Photo via stacysdesigns88 Once you have an idea of what shipping will generally cost, you can decide exactly how you'll handle shipping:

 - Setting a modestly high primary and secondary shipping rate with explicit policies and notes that any excess shipping over the actual cost will be refunded.
 This comes close to ensuring that you'll never take a loss on shipping but may turn off some buyers once they see the total cost of an order.